osm-americana/color-unclasher/README.md

 | --pairs-to-ignore-path| null       |  The path to import non-compliant pairs to ignore |

 # Example Workflow
-1.  **Run analysis in terminal with the flag --export-pairs-path**: Result in human readable format would be written result.txt. output.json would be created for non-compliant pairs stored in a specific data structure.
+1.  **Run analysis in terminal with the flag --export-pairs-path**: Result in human readable format would be written to result.txt. output.json would be created for non-compliant pairs stored in a specific data structure.

 ```sh
 color-unclasher styles.json result.txt --export-pairs-path output.json